Elleyes/dotfiles-lg/README.md

 Now, I'm five months into a ten month project based program and continue to improve as a self-taught software engineer, but with the remarkable help of my peers and LG professional players guiding me as I build my arsenal.

-My ongoing journey to acquire and evolve my coding skills have been optimized with some of these development environment.
+My journey to acquire and evolve my coding skills have been optimized with the following, but not limited to, tools that support my development environment.

 ### Table Of Contents